So we see that you’ve bought your above ground pool, haven’t you? Well, it is only logical now to get a staircase or a ladder for your pool.

 Unlike some other swimming pool ladders, where you are required to put some sand or a rough surface at the bottom, this ladder has a friction coating at the bottom.
 No more nervous climbs in and out of the pool!

 And as for the dimensions, it measures 5 inches by 18 inches in steps area, and 22 inches high handrails.

 The weight that this ladder can support is a maximum of 300 lbs.
 In our tests, we found that it is compatible with pools within a depth of 56 inches.

-This one is a really practical design from the manufacturer Vinyl Works.
-It may not look like your typical ladder for the pool, but it’s bulky design ensures rigidity and eliminates racking.
+This one is an efficient design from the manufacturer Vinyl Works.
+It may not look like your typical ladder for the pool, but its bulky design ensures rigidity and eliminates racking.